-Our lawyers are accepting new Exactech recall lawsuits in all 50 states.
-Below we discuss the litigation, provide the most recent January 2023 updates – including the latest Exactech recall – and what our lawyers believe the average per person Exactech settlement amounts will be.
+Our lawyers are accepting new Exactech recall lawsuits for knee and ankle implants in all 50 states.
+Below we discuss the litigation, provide the most recent updates – including the bankruptcy filing – and what our lawyers believe the average per person Exactech settlement amounts will be.

 Exactech Recall

-The medical device company Exactech is one of the leading manufacturers of implant systems utilized in joint replacement surgeries.
+The medical device company Exactech is one of the leading implant system manufacturers in joint replacement surgeries.

 The degraded inserts caused the Exactech knee implants to fail prematurely (sometimes after only a few months), causing acute pain and requiring patients to have revision surgery to replace the implant.
 This led to an Exactech knee replacement class action lawsuit in 2022.
-These recall lawsuits are now pushing forward in 2023, as we discuss below.
+As we discuss below, these recall lawsuits are now pushing forward in 2024.

 Filing an Exactech Lawsuit